Why Stability After Burnout Is Not a Step Back

 It is recovery.

-Rebuilding life after burnout requires phases where nothing dramatic changes.
 Those phases allow energy, clarity, and internal capacity to return.

 Why Stability Makes Better Decisions Possible

-Pressure pushes people to optimize too early.
+Pressure pushes people to act too quickly.

 To add more.